GLOBAL MARKETS-Asian shares fall ahead of U.S. CPI, crypto worries mount

 Elsewhere, focus remained squarely on inflation.

-Still, some central banks in both developed and emerging markets had become dovish as they worried about monetary tightening pushing down economic growth, the analysts noted.
+Minneapolis Federal Reserve Bank President Neel Kashkari on Wednesday said it's "entirely premature" to discuss any pivot away from the Fed's current policy tightening.

+A slew of Fed officials including Board Governor Christopher Waller, Bank of Philadelphia President Patrick Harker, Bank of Dallas President Lorie Logan will be speaking tonight.

-The futures market currently shows investors believe the target U.S. federal funds rate will peak around 5.1% by next June, and the chances of a rise of 50 or 75 basis points are tilted in favour of a half-point increase next month.
+The futures market currently showed investors believe the Fed could step down to a 50 basis point hike next month, while the target U.S. federal funds rate could peak around 5.1% by next June.
 FEDWATCH

+Overnight on Wall Street, shares ended lower as Republican gains in midterm elections appeared more modest than some had expected.
+Republicans were still favoured to win control of the House of Representatives but key races were too close to call.

-In the crypto world, bitcoin BTC=BTSP clawed back some ground in early trade on Thursday, after tumbling for two straight sessions to its lowest level since late 2020.
+In the crypto world, bitcoin BTC=BTSP rose 3.6% to $16,443 on Thursday, after tumbling for two straight sessions to its lowest level since late 2020.

 Binance, the world's biggest crypto exchange, said late on Wednesday that it had decided not to acquire smaller rival FTX, which has grappled with a severe liquidity crunch and faced bankruptcy without more capital.